-Allbirds Launches Shake Shack Sneaker Collection
+Allbirds Launches Shake Shack Sneaker

 Hope you’re hungry.

-Indie brand Allbirds, known for its offering of eco-friendly footwear, is partnering with popular burger chain Shake Shack for a one-day limited-edition collaboration taking place today in New York’s Madison Square Park from 10 a.m. to 8 p.m.
+Indie brand Allbirds, known for its offering of eco-friendly footwear, is partnering with popular burger chain Shake Shack for a one-day limited-edition collaboration taking place on May 24 in New York’s Madison Square Park from 10 a.m. to 8 p.m.

 Allbirds will take up residence at the original Shake Shack location in the park, where customers can snag a pair of Allbirds x Shake Shack Tree Runner Shoes, complete with a burger and shake.
 The single unisex style is made from sustainably harvested eucalyptus trees and features Shake Shack’s burger logo and green color palette.

-Note: Correction: An earlier version of this story indicated the launch was today.
-It is on May 24.